urbanoanderson/vscode-coverlet/README.md

 	- Run `Coverlet Strip` on an opened `coverlet.json` report file to strip it from everything that is already tested.

-	- Run `Coverlet Filecheck` on an opened C# class file to open a coverlet report with reports for only that file.
+	- Run `Coverlet Filecheck` on an opened C# class file to show the existing report contents regarding the file.
+Alternatively, you can right-click the file on vscode explorer and run the filecheck command.
+The result will show both tested and untested lines for the file.

 ## Debugging the extension source